diegohartmann/Hartt---FrontEnd-Template/README.md

-# marmita.js
+# Lobo.js
-Biblioteca de métodos JavaScript para facilitar o desenvolvimento.
+JavaScript library for fluid and fast development.